-There are four episodes to enjoy as Matt attempts to wow the sceptics with his vegan cooking, as the Welsh presenter is challenged by the Women’s Institute, a caving group, a women’s rugby team and some hungry school children!
+In series one, there are four episodes to enjoy as Matt attempts to wow the sceptics with his vegan cooking, as he is challenged by the Women’s Institute, a caving group, a women’s rugby team and some hungry schoolchildren!

 Alice Lily Hughes talks to Matt about his vegan transformation…

 We’re very excited to watch Dirty Vegan!
 Can you tell us what to expect from the show?

 It’s a lighthearted show, where I go and meet different people and cook food for them!
 I met the Women’s Institute, and they set me a challenge to make vegan cakes.
 I met a women’s rugby team and I had to cook them vegan food as they’re big meat eaters and didn’t believe in veganism – so I cooked them a vegan meal before their game.
 I met a group of cavers, so I cooked for them and also put together something for an ensemble of schoolchildren – giving them some brain food so they could revise!
 The kids really liked it, I actually cooked them breakfast, so it was their first meal of the day – ready to set them up for a day of learning.

 It’s lighthearted and it’s educational.
 I learnt a lot filming it and me being me, there’s quite a bit of comedy in there as well and obviously plenty of cooking too!